sleepyfor/FourX/README.md

 ## To Know

-FourX is the continuation of the dead PvP client Destiny
+FourX is the continuation of the discontinued PvP client Destiny

 ## Version
 FourX is for Minecraft 1.8.8